 As of today.
-I have written and published a trilogy of novels of American Revolutionary History, eight mystery suspense thrillers, and one historical biography.
+I have written and published a trilogy of novels of American Revolutionary History, nine mystery suspense thrillers, and one historical biography.
 I still enjoy writing for children and have written numerous children's stories, some of which are illustrated, under the pen name, Papa Tuesday.

 The novel for young adults, The Youngest Patriot, has also been written as a screenplay and it originally was placed under option contract with Paramount Pictures and now is held by a Hollywood producer.
 One can only hope.
 I have also completed a screenplay comedy titled, I Do.
 I Do.
 At present, I am enjoying the challenge of researching and outlining other books which are within me to write.